-This guide is designed to give you an understanding of how the schedule of Workamajig works by default, and advice if you choose to disable this feature in part or whole.
+This guide is designed to give you an understanding of how the timing of Schedules within Workamajig works by default, and advice if you choose to disable this feature in part or whole.

 In a perfect world, your tasks would occur one after the other, also known as a waterfall schedule.
 All Tasks would have the default Constraint of As Soon As Possible.